 - has been seriously injured — for example by being crushed

-- is deformed and doesn’t move or function properly.
+- is deformed or doesn’t move or function properly

-Sometimes only a toe or part of the foot is amputated (known as a minor amputation).
-Major amputations involve removing the foot, part of the leg - usually below or above the knee – or an entire arm.
+Sometimes only a finger or toe or part of the hand or foot is amputated (known as a minor amputation).
+Major amputations involve removing the foot, part of the leg — usually below or above the knee — or an entire arm.